 The Johann Wanner Christmas House

-Last but not least, if you’re not completely Christmassed out from visiting all these amazing attractions, be sure to make a stop at the Johann Wanner Christmas House, a darling shop in the heart of Basel’s Old Town which actually celebrated its 50th anniversary in 2019!
+Last but not least, if you’re not completely Christmassed out from visiting all these amazing attractions, be sure to make a stop at the Johann Wanner Christmas House, a darling shop in the heart of Basel’s Old Town.

 Spread over 5000 square feet, this shop (open year round) is an explosion of quality artisanal Christmas decorations.
 In Basel, Johann Wanner is a inextricably linked to Christmas, so be sure to take a peek inside his amazing shop if you get a chance.